bangle-io/bangle-io/CONTRIBUTING.md

 - `yarn start` to start bangle on `localhost:4000`

-- `yarn jest` to run the tests
+- `yarn test:regular`: To run the regular tests.

+- `yarn test:network`: To run the network based tests.
+Please note this will hit Github API and may take a while.
+Make sure you have `GITHUB_OWNER` and `GITHUB_TOKEN` set in your environment variables.

-- `yarn g:playwright-dep` to install playwright dependencies if you want to run integration testing.
+- `yarn g:playwright-dep` to install playwright dependencies if you want to run e2e testing.

-- `yarn g:e2e` to run the integration tests.
+- `yarn g:e2e` to run the e2e tests.

 - `yarn g:build-prod-serve` to start a production optimized version of bangle on `localhost:1234`.

-More commands in the `package.json`.

-> Sometimes when running locally, the app might get stuck on loading, this is a known issue, try reloading the page a few times.

 # Architecture